heathervant/DSCI_552-heather_harjyot_taracyc_analysis/README.md

 ## Summarizing Results

-We will summarize results of the analysis outlined above using tables, illustrating the statistics computed for the set of hypothesis.
-To showcase the impact of interaction effects of the two factors (biological pathways and ocean depth levels) visually, we will be using a combination of error bar (confidence intervals of mean abundance of viral DNA sequences) and jitter plots (sample spread) and faceting it on one factor to produce a series of plot for comparison.
+We will summarize results of the analysis outlined above using tables, illustrating the statistics computed for the set of hypotheses.
+To showcase the impact of the interaction effects of the two factors (biological pathways and ocean depth levels) visually, we will be using a combination of error bar (confidence intervals of mean abundance of viral DNA sequences) and jitter plots (sample spread) and faceting it on one factor to produce a series of plots for comparison.